In this chapter, we will discuss configuring forms for business users.

 However, sometimes we need the possibility to work outside of the corporate network.

-In this case, we may use offline forms.
+In this case, we can use offline forms.

 Just load the required data and edit it.
-Later, you may click the Save button to save the changes.
+Later, you can click the Save button to save the changes.

 This is a useful scenario.
 However, note that the form ignores the most of the business rules during editing.